CPP API Manual

 Tip

-In most cases, the Extended ID is not needed. can use it as needed.
+In most cases, the Extended ID is not needed.

 If several TLs are available for one camera, the camera is listed several times.
-To avoid potential conflicts, the SDK automatically creates an extended ID string for each camera. extended ID string is provided in the struct VmbCameraInfo_t: cameraIdStringExtended.
+To avoid potential conflicts, the SDK automatically creates an extended ID string for each camera.
+The extended ID string is provided in the struct VmbCameraInfo_t: cameraIdStringExtended.

 Extended IDs use the following grammar: